Hatoris/BioPlate/docs/html/_sources/fn_get.rst.txt

 .. note::

     Inserts plate are made of two parts, a *top* and a *bottom*.
-In order to assign value on an Inserts plate you should first select a part with `top` or `bot`.
+In order to assign value on an Inserts plate you should first select a part with attribute `top` or `bot`.

 Get on stack of plate
 -----------------------------------